-Part of divorce includes creating a plan that states which parent has which days, holidays, weekends and general time with the children.
-Ideally, two parents will work together and maintain effective post-divorce communication for the best outcome for their children.
+Part of divorce includes creating a plan for which parent has certain days, holidays, weekends and general time with the children – or outlining the rotation of significant days fairly.
+Ideally, parents work together to maintain effective, post-divorce communication for the best situation for their children.

-When parents communicate well and put the interests of their children first, post-divorce life can be smooth and stress-free.
-During the divorce process, both spouses will discuss the details of how they’d like to arrange parenting time post-divorce.
+When parents communicate well and put children’s interests first, post-divorce life can be smooth and stress-free.
+During the divorce process, spouses discuss how they’d like to arrange parenting time post-divorce.

 Anything is possible; parenting time schedules are as unique as the people creating them.